 One Book Thomas County

 One Book Thomas County is South Georgia's first-ever One Book festival.
 Like so many cities and communities across the country, Thomas County is annually devoting its time and energy into reading one book together as a community.
 Each year, our county spends a week honoring a selected book and its author(s), conducting a variety of community events designed to get people excited about literacy.
-Now in its fifth year, One Book continues to bring the entire Thomas County area together with the power of the written word.
+Now in its seventh year, One Book continues to bring the entire Thomas County area together with the power of the written word.

 This year, Thomas County will be reading the New York Times number one best-selling fiction WHERE THE CRAWDADS SING.
 This first work of fiction from best-selling and local author, Delia Owens.
 Not only has it been endorsed hundreds of times over by Reese Witherspoon, but it is optioned for a movie due out next year.

 This stunning debut novel follows an unforgettable young woman, abandoned at age ten to survive alone in the wild coastal marsh of North Carolina.
 For years, rumors of the “Marsh Girl” haunted Barkley Cove, a quiet fishing village.
 Kya Clark is barefoot and wild; unfit for polite society.
 So in late 1969, when the popular Chase Andrews is found dead, locals immediately suspect her.

 But Kya is not what they say.
 A born naturalist with just one day of school, she takes life's lessons from the land, learning the real ways of the world from the dishonest signals of fireflies.
 But while she has the skills to live in solitude forever, the time comes when she yearns to be touched and loved.
 Drawn to two young men from town, who are each intrigued by her wild beauty, Kya opens herself to a new and startling world–until the unthinkable happens.